ymzis69/HybridSORT/README.md

 Download and store the trained models in 'pretrained' folder as follow:

 ```
-<HYBIRDSORT_HOME>/pretrained
+<HybridSORT_HOME>/pretrained
 ```

 ### Detection Model

-We provide some pretrained YOLO-X weights for Hybird-SORT, which are inherited from [ByteTrack](https://github.com/ifzhang/ByteTrack).
+We provide some pretrained YOLO-X weights for Hybrid-SORT, which are inherited from [ByteTrack](https://github.com/ifzhang/ByteTrack).

 | Dataset         | HOTA | IDF1 | MOTA | Model                                                        |
 | --------------- | ---- | ---- | ---- | ------------------------------------------------------------ |